columbia/xray/team.md

 ### Contact Info:

 You can find our contact info by clicking on our links.
-You can also write to the entire team at xray at lists.cs.colulumbia.edu.
+You can also write to the entire team at xray at lists.cs.columbia.edu.

 ### Acknowledgements: